RishavMishraRM/Data_Drift/README.md

 # Data_Drift
 Data drift is unexpected and undocumented changes to data structure, semantics, and infrastructure that is a result of modern data architectures.
+Data drift breaks processes and corrupts data, but can also reveal new opportunities for data use.